joshborup/Mongo-Mini/README.md

 ### Summary

-In this step, we'll begin setting up our endpoint handler functions, specifically the function to read all of our customers from the customer collection collection
+In this step, we'll begin setting up our endpoint handler functions, specifically the function to read all of our customers from the customer collection.

 ### Instructions

 - `cd` into `customerController.js`
 - require the customer collection (exported from step 2) at the top of the controller file and set it equal to `Customer`
   - convention is to capitalize a collection when importing and using it
-- We can use the find method on our collection to find specific entries, in this case we want all entries so we can just pass an empty object and it will return every document in our collection
+- We can use the find method on our collection to find specific entries, in this case we want all entries so we can just pass an empty object and it will return every document in our customer collection
   - locate the `getAllCustomers` method and call `Customer.find()` and pass in an empty object
   - other common read queries are `findById` and `findOne`
 - Because the find method is a Promise, we can attach both a `.then` and a `.catch` and return the appropriate response